jjbasinger/up206a_groupproject/Group Assignments/Project Proposal.md

 # Project Proposal
 ## Research Question
-How does projected sea level rise impact populations and the real estate market in New York City?
+How does projected sea level rise impact the population and real estate market in New York City?
 ### Explanation

 ### Spatial Scope